 I spent quite a bit of time researching and compiling the above information to give clarity to myself and to readers who are considering using these robo platforms to manage your wealth.

-StashAway, on the other hand, seems to be trendier and more popular with the younger folks, who like customization, engagement, and well-designed experience.
+StashAway seems to be trendier and more popular with the younger folks, who like lots of customisation, engagement, and well-designed experience.

 Personally, I like passive portfolios because are virtually guaranteed to outperform other active investors trying to beat the market, and never underperform the market index.
 Their low fees and expenses are also certain to create a permanent advantage over actively managed portfolios.

 Despite the friendly competition, the good thing is that we now have more choices as consumers, better platforms, and better products than what is available in the market previously.
 You really can’t go wrong with either to grow your wealth.